Albion Place Retail Development – North Yorkshire

 Skipton, North Yorkshire

-Designed by Bowman Riley, Albion Place is a new award-winning 46,500 ft² retail development on Skipton High Street.
+Designed by Bowman Riley, Albion Place is a new award-winning 46,500 ft² retail development on Skipton High Street and within Skipton’s central Conservation Area.
 The development reinforces the North Yorkshire market town as a retail destination and is a boost to the local economy.

-The development involved the demolition of an unpopular 1960s building to make way for new retail units totaling 4000m² and a 650m² restaurant unit.
+The development involved the demolition of an unpopular 1960s building to make way for new retail units totalling 4000m² and a 650m² restaurant unit.

 In addition, we designed improvements to the public realm including the creation of Museum Yard, a unique space located behind the High Street.
 This space provides perimeter seating and a space for community events such as exhibitions, stalls and performances.

 Designed to be contemporary yet sympathetic to the historic grain of the town centre.
-Bowman Riley carefully considered the design of Albion Place and its proximity to Skipton’s medieval Castle and Holy Trinity Church.
+Bowman Riley carefully considered the design of Albion Place and its proximity to Skipton’s medieval Castle and Holy Trinity Church both of which are Grade I listed.

 95% pre-let prior to opening, Albion Place provides Skipton with larger scale retail units accommodating a mixture of national and local tenants: Next, Pizza Express, Cotswold Outdoors, Pavers Shoes, Cotton Traders, Dawson’s Department Store and Chevin Cycles Otley.